 Open source infrastructure for governance,

-territory and real-time conditions.
+territory and real-time signal.

 SeaCommons